scality/cloudserver/docs/DOCKER.rst

 REMOTE_MANAGEMENT_DISABLE
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 CloudServer is a part of `Zenko <https://www.zenko.io/>`__.
-When you run CloudServer standalone it will still try to connect to Orbit by default (browser-based graphical user interface for the Zenko).
+When you run CloudServer standalone it will still try to connect to Orbit by default (browser-based graphical user interface for Zenko).

 Setting this variable to true(1) will default to accessKey1 and verySecretKey1 for credentials and disable the automatic Orbit management: